pratikthatte/Cython_Demo/README.md

      ```

 2. **Test the Runtime Performance**
-   Run the script to test runtimes using the following command:
+   Run the script to test the runtimes using the following command:
    ```bash
    python test_runtime.py